<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 • The nature of any SLAs or performance measures in place in the process and reported

-We’ve outlined the importance of this in more detail in this related article.
+We’ve outlined the importance of this in more detail in 'Three things you MUST do before selecting a contract management solution'.

 This documentation provides another baseline measurement.
-It can not only be used to validate your assessed contract management maturity level, it will also be useful down the track for a CMS supplier to understand how its solution might be implemented for your organisation.
+It can not only be used to validate your assessed CLM maturity level, it will also be useful down the track for a CLM software supplier to understand how its solution might be implemented for your business.

 Our free ebook - The Complete Guide to Contract Lifecycle Management (CLM) - describes a wide variety of activities that might be performed in the practice of CLM.

-While many activities would generally be considered as core, every organisation should decide for itself which activities they feel they need to undertake now and in the future to meet their specific contract management needs.
+While many activities would generally be considered as core, every business should decide for itself which activities it might undertake now and in the future to meet its specific contract lifecycle management needs.

 The template lists a wide range of these typical CLM activities, allowing you to indicate: